fufuok/cache/DOC.md

     // and a boolean indicating whether the key was found.
     GetAndRefresh(k K, d time.Duration) (value V, loaded bool)

-    // GetOrCompute returns the existing value for the key if present.
+    // GetOrCompute returns the existing value for the key if
-    // Otherwise, it computes the value using the provided function and
+    // present.
+Otherwise, it tries to compute the value using the
+    // provided function and, if successful, stores and returns
-    // returns the computed value.
-The loaded result is true if the value
+    // the computed value.
+The loaded result is true if the value was
-    // was loaded, false if stored.
+    // loaded, or false if computed.
+If valueFn returns true as the
+    // cancel value, the computation is cancelled and the zero value
+    // for type V is returned.
+    //
+    // This call locks a hash table bucket while the compute function
+    // is executed.
+It means that modifications on other entries in
+    // the bucket will be blocked until the valueFn executes.
+Consider
+    // this when the function includes long-running operations.
-    GetOrCompute(k K, valueFn func() V, d time.Duration) (V, bool)
+    GetOrCompute(k K, valueFn func() (newValue V, cancel bool), d time.Duration) (value V, loaded bool)

-    // Compute either sets the computed new value for the key or deletes
+    // Compute either sets the computed new value for the key,
+    // deletes the value for the key, or does nothing, based on
-    // the value for the key.
-When the delete result of the valueFn function
+    // the returned [ComputeOp].
+When the op returned by valueFn
-    // is set to true, the value will be deleted, if it exists.
-When delete
-    // is set to false, the value is updated to the newValue.
+    // is [UpdateOp], the value is updated to the new value.
+If
+    // it is [DeleteOp], the entry is removed from the map
+    // altogether.
+And finally, if the op is [CancelOp] then the
+    // entry is left as-is.
+In other words, if it did not already
+    // exist, it is not created, and if it did exist, it is not
+    // updated.
+This is useful to synchronously execute some
+    // operation on the value without incurring the cost of
-    // The ok result indicates whether value was computed and stored, thus, is
+    // updating the map every time.
+The ok result indicates
+    // whether the entry is present in the map after the compute
-    // present in the map.
-The actual result contains the new value in cases where
+    // operation.
+The actual result contains the value of the map
-    // the value was computed and stored.
+    // if a corresponding entry is present, or the zero value
+    // otherwise.
 See the example for a few use cases.
+    //
+    // This call locks a hash table bucket while the compute function
+    // is executed.
+It means that modifications on other entries in
+    // the bucket will be blocked until the valueFn executes.
+Consider
+    // this when the function includes long-running operations.
     Compute(
         k K,
-        valueFn func(oldValue V, loaded bool) (newValue V, delete bool), d time.Duration,
+        valueFn func(oldValue V, loaded bool) (newValue V, op ComputeOp), d time.Duration,
-    ) (V, bool)
+    ) (actual V, ok bool)

     // GetAndDelete Get an item from the cache, and delete the key.
     // Returns the item or nil,